f5devcentral/f5-big-iq-lab/docs/class5/module9/lab2.rst

   |image02|

 ..
-Note:: If your credentials are valid you should be able to **Test** the connectivity between BIG-IQ and the Azure API.
+Note:: If your credentials are valid, you should be able to **Test** the connectivity between BIG-IQ and the Azure API.

 2. Create your BIG-IQ "Cloud Environment" for Azure